MEDA Groups are led by Clinicians and sometimes co-led by a graduate level intern and/or recovered volunteer.

 Have you been to a group at MEDA and found it to be helpful or meaningful?
 If so, help us get the word out about MEDA’s unique services.
 We would love to hear your feedback or a brief testimonial to utilize on our website.
 All testimonials are anonymous.
-Contact Rachel Benson Monroe if you would like to submit a testimonial for our website!
+Contact Michelle Pierce if you would like to submit a testimonial for our website!